Mersus-Technologies/mersus-coding-guidelines/README.md

-This document describes the rule and recommendations for developing software application and class libraries in .NET using C# as a language.
+<a href ="#camelCase">This</a> document describes the rule and recommendations for developing software application and class libraries in .NET using C# as a language.
 The main purpose is to define the general guidelines to enforce consistent coding styles and formatting that can be useful for developers to avoid common mistakes they do while development of software applications using C#.
 This document covers naming conventions, coding styles and some architecture level suggestions.

 **This document will serve as the _Mersus Coding Guidelines_, every developer should adhere to these standards and follow the set of rules laid down in these document.**